 If we violate, or a platform provider believes we have violated, its terms of service (or if there is any change or deterioration in our relationship with these platform providers), that platform provider could limit or discontinue our access to the platform.
-A platform provider could also limit or discontinue our access to the platform.
-A platform provider could also limit or discontinue our access to the platform.
-A platform provider could also limit or discontinue our access to the platform.
-A platform provider could also limit or discontinue our access to the platform.
+A platform provider could also limit or discontinue our access to the platform if it establishes more favorable relationships with one or more of our competitors or it determines that we are a competitor.
 Any limit or discontinuation of our access to any platform could significantly reduce our ability to distribute our products to users, decrease the size of the user base we could convert into paying users, or decrease the revenues we derive from paying users or advertisers, each of which would materially and adversely affect our business, financial condition and results of operations.